yext/search-core/docs/answers-core.verticalsearchresponse.allresultsforvertical.md

 ## VerticalSearchResponse.allResultsForVertical property

-A representation of a response from a vertical search
+A representation of a response from a vertical search.

 <b>Signature:</b>